 Essays must be previously unpublished and no longer than 6,500 words.
 There is no entry fee.
 We understand that times are tough and we want all women writers, regardless of financial circumstances, to be able to submit.
 We do suggest a donation of $10 to help cover the costs of running Vela and the contest.
 Those who donate will receive a free, snazzy PDF entitled Women We Read This Year, an annotated compilation of the best feature and essay writing by women from 2013, drawn from our weekly Women We Read This Week column.

 Please submit a cover letter that includes your name, email address, phone number, and mailing address.
 Do not include your name or any personal information in the body of your submission or in the file name of your document; submissions will be read blind.
 Please submit no more than one essay.
 Simultaneous submissions are fine if withdrawn upon acceptance elsewhere.
 The Vela nonfiction contest is open to women only.
+There is no age limit.
 All submissions will be considered for publication.

 Send us your stories, and thank you for supporting Vela!